-Built on international experience of developing similar programmes, we use methodologies of global, comparative and transnational historical research that facilitate the study of patterns connecting European, Russian, Eurasian and global history.
+Built on the international experience of developing similar programmes, we use methodologies of global, comparative and transnational historical research that facilitate the study of patterns connecting European, Russian, Eurasian and global history.
 A crucial feature of the programme is its interdisciplinary character.
 In our view, applied history suffers from insufficient dialogue with research in other disciplines, not limited to other branches of humanities but social and natural sciences, including economics, geography and ecology.
-For that reason, the programme not only solicits applicants with undergraduate degrees in history, but actively seeks to enroll applicants with degrees in social sciences, economics, law as well as the natural sciences and engineering.
+For that reason, the programme not only solicits applicants with undergraduate degrees in history but actively seeks to enrol applicants with degrees in social sciences, economics, the law, as well as the natural sciences and engineering.

 The programme has the following objectives:

 - To offer an innovative combination of fundamental and applied training in order to provide graduates with an essential knowledge of global, comparative and transnational history as well as the specific expertise and skills related to the practice of applied history.

 - To provide the theoretical and interdisciplinary training necessary to the practice of applied history:

 - historical memory and identity policy, theories of nationalism, imperial and colonial studies and postcolonial forms of identity, history in national, colonial and postcolonial discourses;

 - environmental and technological history, history of science, history of law, economic history;

 - historical heritage, public museums and the media, archaeology and policy of historical heritage, historical urban studies.

 To put a special emphasis on the practical use of knowledge via focusing on research work and a practical orientation of the MA thesis.